Passive v. Active Eavesdropping

 - Placing a bug on the door, or on a trash receptacle by a door allows for recording conversations through the door.

-- Taping a bug on a pipe above the ceiling allows for the human speech frequencies vibrating on the pipe to be sent to a remote location where a computer can process them into intelligible conversation.
+- Taping a bug on a pipe above the ceiling allows for the human speech frequencies vibrating on the pipe to be sent to a remote location where a computer can process them into an intelligible conversation.

-- Sliding a bug through conduit from floors away can locate the bug in an ideal location for listening to conversations.
+- Sliding a bug through a conduit from floors away can locate the bug in an ideal location for listening to conversations.

 - Sliding a bug from one room to another under the raised floor is an extremely easy and effective way to capture conversations.

 - Whether a ceiling is metal, tin, hardboard, plaster, or an acoustical lay-in panel grid system, Hiding a bug, or sliding a bug from one room to another is another extremely easy way to capture conversations.

 - A paging speaker is essentially a diaphragm.
 As human speech from within the room travels to the paging speaker located on the ceiling, it vibrates the speakers and sends the voice back through the speaker wire, in the reverse direction.

 There are many ways for speech privacy to be breached and MPS™ is here to protect you from eavesdropping.
 Contact us to find out how to protect your confidential conversations today.